Compiling and Installing Custom PHP Modules in ServBay

 Save

-After enabling the module, restart the PHP package in ServBay for changes to take effect.
-You can either restart it from the ServBay management panel, or via the ServBay CLI (see the documentation for commands).
+After enabling the module, restart the PHP service in ServBay for changes to take effect.
+You can do this from the ServBay admin panel (find the PHP version, click restart) or via ServBay CLI tools (see the ServBay docs).

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php -m | grep imagick

-parameter lists all loaded PHP modules.
-If imagick
+flag lists all loaded PHP modules.
+If successful, you’ll see imagick

 The sqlsrv